Liver Surgery in Thailand Your guide to cost, top specialists & hospitals

 What's Included in a Medical Trip

 Your care coordinator arranges surgery scheduling, hospital transfers, and all follow-up appointments.
-The surgical quote covers surgeon fees, anaesthesia, ICU and ward stay, imaging, pathology, and aftercare.
+The published package covers surgeon fees, anaesthesia, theatre and five nights on the ward.
+Intensive care, pre-operative imaging including CT volumetry, and pathology are charged separately, and since most liver patients need the first of those we set the likely figures out for you in writing before you commit.
 Flights and accommodation are booked separately, but your coordinator can recommend nearby options.

 Recovery in Bangkok vs Phuket